 SKIN BARRIER FUNCTION: WHAT IT IS AND HOW TO SUPPORT IT

-Most persistent skin issues - acne, sensitivity, dehydration, uneven texture - trace back to a disrupted skin barrier.
+Most persistent skin concerns - acne, sensitivity, dehydration, uneven texture, redness, and reactivity often trace back to a compromised skin barrier.

-When functioning properly, the skin feels comfortable, looks even, and responds well to products and treatments.
-Everything in skincare builds on this foundation.
+When functioning properly, the skin feels comfortable, appears balanced, and responds more consistently to skincare products and treatments.
+Every visible skin outcome ultimately builds on this foundation.

-At its core, the skin operates through cutaneous homeostasis, its ability to remain balanced, repair itself, and maintain hydration.
+At its core, the skin operates through cutaneous homeostasis - its ability to remain balanced, repair itself, and maintain hydration over time.

 Learn more about the barrier repair.